drkthng/blog-v3/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 ### What do you need to run Jekyll locally?

 As I said in the introduction, Jekyll is written in Ruby.
 So you should have Ruby installed on your computer.
-And you will also be using some Ruby gems like Jekyll(obviously), pagination, jemoji etc., Gems add certain functionality to your Jekyll blog.
+And you will also be using some Ruby gems like Jekyll(obviously), pagination, jemoji etc., Gems add certain functionalities to your Jekyll blog.

 Pagination used to be included in Jekyll but, after Jekyll 3.0 it is no more included.
 You have to manually install pagination gem.